aleferreiro/aleferreiro/README.md

 - 👋 Hi, I’m @aleferreiro
 - 👀 I’m interested in using programming tools to conserve Biodiversity
 - 🌱 I’m currently learning R programming to perform biodiversity data analysis including ecological, genetic and genomics information of species.
-- 💞️ I’m looking to collaborate on conservation projects that involves genetics/genomics.
+- 💞️ I’m looking to collaborate on conservation projects that involves genetics/genomics and geographic analysis.
 - 📫 You can see more about me in my [webpage](https://aleferreiro.netlify.app/)

 <!---